 The peripheral blood leukocyte count averages about 10,000 cells/mcL and is elevated in less than one-third of patients.
 The synovial fluid white blood cell count usually ranges from 30,000 to 60,000 cells/mcL.
 The synovial fluid Gram stain is positive in one-fourth of cases and culture in less than half.
 Positive blood cultures are uncommon.
 Urethral, throat, cervical, and rectal cultures should be done in all patients, since they are often positive in the absence of local symptoms.
 Culturing Neisseria gonorrhoeae is facilitated by rapid transport to the microbiology laboratory, inoculation on appropriate media, and incubation in carbon dioxide.
 Urinary nucleic acid amplification tests have excellent sensitivity and specificity for the detection of Neisseria gonorrhoeae in genitourinary sites.

 Radiographs are usually normal or show only soft tissue swelling.

 Reactive arthritis can produce acute monoarthritis, urethritis, and fever in a young person but is distinguished by negative cultures and failure to respond to antibiotics.
-Lyme disease involving the knee is less acute, does not show positive cultures, and ...
+Lyme disease involving the knee is less acute, ...